Planning for the future of the MTA is essential.

 Creating an analytical framework for electrifying MTA’s remaining diesel rail territory, along with related infrastructure improvements.

-Reactivation of the Rockaway Beach Branch
+Rockaway Beach Branch reactivation

 Reactivating an approximately eight-mile segment along a former Long Island Rail Road right-of-way in central Queens, including construction of new stations in Central Queens, with connections at Aqueduct and Howard Beach.

-Second Avenue Subway, westbound expansion to 125th Street
+Second Avenue Subway, 125th St westbound expansion

 Extending the Second Avenue Subway west along 125th Street, including two to four new subway stations.
 Alternatives being considered include: terminating at Broadway and 125th Street, turning north under Broadway to a connection at 137th Street, turning north under Riverside Drive to a connection at 137th Street, and turning north under St. Nicholas Avenue and continue along the 8th Ave Line north of 135th Street.